mudkipdev/beta-wiki/packets/105-furnace.md

 | --- | --- |
 | `0x69` | Clientbound |

 This is sent by the server to update the progress of fuel burning or progress of an item being smelted.
 The smelting bar ranges from `0` to `200`, while the max value of the fuel bar depends on the type of fuel used (`300` for any wood, `100` for sticks or a sapling, `1600` for coal, and `20000` for a lava bucket.).
-The max burn time is sent when an item is put into the fuel slot.

 ## Clientbound
 | Field | Type | Description |